igorsdub/dynallo-scov2-mpro/README.md

 # jrsi-mpro
-SUbmission of data and code to Journal of the Royal Society Interface
+Submission of data and code to Journal of the Royal Society Interface